garethjmsaunders/digital-code-style-guide/css/02-file-format.md

 ### Use a hyphen (-) to separate words

-Use a hyphen (-) to separate words, e.g. `external-stylesheet.css`.
+Use a hyphen (`-`) to separate words, e.g. `external-stylesheet.css`.
 This makes filenames easier to read than `externalstylsheetalloneword.css`.

 ### Underscores (_) for Sass files

-Underscores (_) may be used only for naming Sass partial files.
+Underscores (`_`) may be used only for naming Sass or Less partial files.

-## Link to external CSS files
+## 2.5 Link to external CSS files

 All CSS files SHOULD be referenced externally because it enables caching control and makes the HTML smaller.